shashiram/booking-service/README.md

 ## Running the Application Locally

 1. Ensure PostgreSQL is running and accessible.DB schema file name is db_schema.sql
+     - run db schema script
+     - setup 5 vehicle record
+     - set 25 cleaners, five for each vehicle
+     - Run createDailySlotsCron cron to prepopulate all time slot for the day.

 2. Configure your database credentials in `application.yml`.